jhdis/arbitrade/README.md

 ## TO DO
 - Fill or kill trading
-- Cancel open orders when program is terminated
+- ~~Cancel open orders when program is terminated~~
 - Final trade (BTC-ETH/ETH-BTC) on cycle completion
 - Rate return
+- Dynamic balance and starting asset choice

 ## Acknowledgments
 This is built using a python wrapper for Bittrex's API found [here](https://github.com/ericsomdahl/python-bittrex).